mta19733/rpg-grid-hw/README.md

 pio init --ide clion --board esp32doit-devkit-v1
 ```

-To upload your code and run the serial monitory:
+Then just upload your code and run the serial monitor:
 ```bash
 pio run
 ```

+## Common issues
-If upload gets stuck at `Connecting...`, first make sure that serial monitor is
+If `pio run` gets stuck at `Connecting...` make sure that serial monitor is
+closed as only one instance can be running.

-closed.
-If that doesn't help, you might have multiple USB devices.
-To
+If that doesn't help, you might have multiple USB devices connected to your PC.
-workaround this, list all serial ports:
+To workaround this, first list all serial ports:
 ```bash
 pio device list
 ```